Policies and Forms

 Competitive players will be given a Player/Parent Handbook at team meetings after tryouts.

 Competitive and Jr. Select registrations are for a full year, fall through spring.
 All fees are required to be paid prior to December 31st of the fall season.
 When registering for the Jr. Select and Competitive program, registrants are committed to a full year with Skyline Soccer Association.
-If the particpant wants to change organizations between the fall and spring season, Skyline Soccer Association has the right to refuse the transfer, but will not unreasonably hold a player if all fees are paid and a transfer does not significantly harm the current team’s ability to finish the spring season.
+If the participant wants to change organizations between the fall and spring season, Skyline Soccer Association has the right to refuse the transfer, but will not unreasonably hold a player if all fees are paid in full and a transfer does not significantly harm the current team’s ability to finish the spring season.

 Skyline’s has a zero tolerance policy in respect to sideline and coaching behavior.
 Its motto is WHEN IN DOUBT LET THEM PLAY!
 Excessive coaching from the sidelines by parents is to be strongly discouraged and only positive reinforcement should be provided to our players by coaches and sideline spectators.
 It is Skyline’s policy that continued violations of this rule will result in the removal of the individuals from the organization.